100+ Women Who Care Northern

 Here is how it works

-• 100+ Women Who Care meetings are held 4 times a year on the first Thursday of the months February, May, August, and November.
+- 100+ Women Who Care meetings are held 4 times a year on the first Thursday of the first full week of the months February, May, September, and November.
+(In the Spring of 2026, we changed the summer meeting from August to September to enable more members to participate after vacations.)

-• Members commit to donating $100 at each quarterly meeting – or $400 per year either by bringing a blank check or donating via credit card to our Donor Advised Fund.
+- Members commit to donating $100* at each quarterly meeting – or $400 per year either by writing a check or by enrolling in the online giving portal, Grapevine, for a charge to a credit card or bank account.

-• Members nominate and present the nonprofits that are considered each meeting.
-(Members presenting are allowed to bring a representative from the nonprofit being presented to help with the overall presentation and answer specific financial questions.)
+- Members nominate and present up to three nonprofits at each meeting.
+(Members presenting are allowed to bring a representative from the nonprofit being presented to help answer questionsduring the five-minute Q&A that follows the five-minute presentation.)

-• Members will vote by ballot on the nominated charities.
-Since the majority rules, members are responsible for writing their checks to the charity that receives the most votes – even if the charity the member votes for isn’t selected.
+- Members vote by ballot on the nominated charities.
+Members are responsible for writing their checks to the charity that receives the most votes – even if the charity the member votes for isn’t selected.

 Membership

 Anyone with an interest in supporting nonprofit charities in the Northern Virginia area is welcome to join us!
-To become a member, please fill out the Registration and Commitment Form online or you can complete the form on paper and bring with you to our next meeting.
-There is also offer a team option for women who would like to participate with someone in order to share in the cost of the total donation.
+To become a member, please fill out the Registration and Commitment Form online or complete the form on paper and bring with you to our next meeting.

 Charity Nominations

-• Each member who nominates a chosen charity will have 10 minutes to present their case for selecting that charity for the group’s donation.
-The timing includes Q&A from the membership.
+- Each member who nominates a chosen charity will have 5 minutes to present their case for selecting that charity for the group’s donation.
+We suggest that you explain why you nominated it and share a story that speaks to their mission.
+Then members have 5 minutes to ask questions of the member or representative.

 Members who nominate a nonprofit should be prepared to speak briefly and answer a few questions from the members, such as:

 Charities that do not receive the most votes are eligible for nomination at a future meetings.
-However, once a donation is made to an organization, it is not eligible for another nomination for two years.
+However, once a donation is made to an organization, it is not eligible for another nomination for one year.

 Charities must be brought forth through the formal nomination process as outlined above.
 We do not allow members to bring forth nominations or “spam” our social media pages in an attempt raise awareness or raise funds outside of our meetings.
 This will be cause for immediate removal from our chapter.